marlalain/programming_challenges/v4/README.md

 - 72	Sudoku/n-Puzzle Solver using A* algorithm
 - 73	Connect-4 AI Player using Aplha-Beta Pruning
 - 75	Real Neural Network - Implement a basic - feed-forward network using matrices for entire - layers along with matrix operation for computations.
-- 76	Convolutional Neural Network: Implement a - convolutional N.N. for handwritten digit recognition,-  test on MNIST dataset (Use TensorFlow, Theano, - etc...)
+- 76	Convolutional Neural Network: Implement a - convolutional N.N. for handwritten digit recognition,-  test on MNIST dataset (Use TensorFlow, Theano, etc...)
-- 78	Virtual Machine with Script that Writes "Hello, - Word"
+- 78	Virtual Machine with Script that Writes "Hello, World"
-- 80	Terminal Shell (Executable Binaries, Pipe system,-  Redirection, and History) (BONUS: Make it a GUI)
+- 80	Terminal Shell (Executable Binaries, Pipe system,  Redirection, and History) (BONUS: Make it a GUI)
 - 81	HTML + JavaScript Debugger
 - 82	Write an interpreted LISP-Like programming - language
 - 84	Universal Asynchronous Receiver/Transmitter - (UART) Game (In assembly)
-- 90	Static Website Generator (Scriptable templates + - Content -> HTML and CSS)
+- 90	Static Website Generator (Scriptable templates + Content -> HTML and CSS)
 - 91	Chip-8 Emulator
  	(Hard Mode: Cached interpreter.
-Fuck You: - Dynamic Recompiler, use dynarec/jit library)
+Fuck You: Dynamic Recompiler, use dynarec/jit library)
 - 92	Double Pendulum Simulation
 - 93	Constructive Solid Geometry
-- 97	Generate a 5-Color Scheme from the most dominant - tones in any image
+- 97	Generate a 5-Color Scheme from the most dominant tones in any image
-- 100	N-Body Simulator, with particles having a - certain mass and radius depending on the mass that - merge if they collide (BONUS: include a GUI where you can place - particles)
+- 100	N-Body Simulator, with particles having a - certain mass and radius depending on the mass that - merge if they collide (BONUS: include a GUI where you can place particles)
 - 104	Knight's Tour
 - 106	Tetris
 - 108	Pipe Dreams